What is Buggregator?

 Inspector Compatibility — Transactions

-Monitor application performance.
-View transaction duration, memory usage, HTTP request details, and timeline breakdown to identify bottlenecks.
+Monitor application performance with transaction tracing, memory tracking, and timeline breakdowns to identify bottlenecks.
+Local APM alternative.

 JetBrains IDE Plugin

-Don’t want to leave your IDE?
+Don't want to leave your IDE?
 The Buggregator plugin for JetBrains IDEs brings dumps, logs, and debug data directly into PhpStorm, IntelliJ IDEA, WebStorm, and other JetBrains products.
-No need to switch windows — everything is in a panel next to your code, with all IDE shortcuts working.
+No need to switch windows — everything is in a panel next to your code.

 The plugin launches Buggregator Trap from your project and provides two views: